BoopChat/boop/README.md

 1. Obtain your yaml key for `kubectl` from DigitalOcean in Kubernetes overview section, with the download config file button.
 This is required if your are using kubectl to manage the kubernetes cluster; this is not required for `doctl`.

     <i>If you are using a *nix system, the deploy-script.bash script can run the following commands automatically.
 Simply pass the path to the yaml key for kubectl as the first arg.</i>

-2. Using the `boop-secret.yaml.sample` file, create a secret yaml file filling in the appropriate values.
+2. Use `npm run make-yaml-secrets` in the project root to create a secret yaml file (./boop-secret.yaml).
 The secrets can be pushed to DigitalOcean with kubectl using the command `kubectl --kubeconfig="/path/to/your/yaml/key" apply -f /path/to/your/secret.yaml`.

 3. The HOME_URL var in the boop-deployment.yaml file needs to be filled in with the url to be used for the app.
 You can then push the deployment to DigitalOcean using `kubectl --kubeconfig="/path/to/your/yaml/key" create -f ../path/to/boop-deployment.yaml`.